DamithaPerera/DamithaPerera/README.md

 ###

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Sri lanka.
-- :telescope: I’m working as a Senior Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend (more into 😄 Pronouns: ... ) for building web applications.

 - :seedling: Exploring Technical Content Writing.